 A Public Fleet Conversion grant program, funded through a Tulsa Area Clean Cities CMAQ grant, encourages programs that promote the conversion of vehicles to alternative fuel vehicles, the purchase of original equipment manufactured (OEM) alternative fuel vehicles, and development of the alternative fuel vehicle infrastructure within the Tulsa area.
 CMAQ grants help ensure expansion of AFVs in the Tulsa area as well as provide incentives, visibility and recognition for public fleets adopting a clean vehicle philosophy in support of the Tulsa Area Clean Cities program.
-In the last four years, this program has awarded over $200,000 in grants to area governments.
+In the last five years, this program has awarded nearly $500,000 in grants to area governments.

 There is currently no open solicitation.